-- TRC Chair a discipline expert or tenured member of the department or workgroup to which the candidate belongs elected by consensus of the full-time faculty members of the department or work group.
+- TRC Chair:- a discipline expert or tenured member of the department or workgroup to which the candidate belongs elected by consensus of the full-time faculty members of the department or work group.
 If the department or work group cannot reach consensus the chair shall be elected by majority vote of the full-time faculty members of the department or work group.
-The chair is responsible for scheduling and leading all TRC meetings, and coordinating the collective writing of all Tenure Plans and TRC reports. - Two Department or Work Group (D/WG) Peers tenured members of the department or workgroup to which the candidate belongs, or tenure candidates in their fourth evaluation cycle who have not been given a Corrective Action Plan during the tenure process.
+The chair is responsible for scheduling and leading all TRC meetings, and coordinating the collective writing of all Tenure Plans and TRC reports. - Two Department or Work Group (D/WG) Peers: tenured members of the department or workgroup to which the candidate belongs, or tenure candidates in their fourth evaluation cycle who have not been given a Corrective Action Plan during the tenure process.
 To the extent possible, peers should be from the candidate's discipline or closely related discipline.
 If there are no tenured discipline peers in the district, the TRC chair and appropriate dean may authorize the use of a discipline consultant from outside the district.
-The TRC selects both D/WG peers during the first evaluation cycle; the candidate selects one of the two peers beginning the second evaluation cycle in consultation with the tenure coordinator, and the TRC selects the other. - Tenure Coordinator A tenured member of TREC, appointed by the TREC committee chair in consultation with the TRC chair.
+The TRC selects both D/WG peers during the first evaluation cycle; the candidate selects one of the two peers beginning the second evaluation cycle in consultation with the tenure coordinator, and the TRC selects the other. - Appropriate Delean:- If the candidate's position falls under the purview of multiple deans, the appropriate vice president will choose which dean will serve on the TRC.

+• Tenure Coordinator: A tenured member of TREC, appointed by the TREC committee chair in consultation with the TRC chair.
 The tenure coordinator serves as an advocate of the tenure review process and helps to ensure clarity, accuracy, fairness and equity in the process.
 Tenure coordinators are non-evaluating, non-voting members of the TRC and do not conduct observations of the candidate.
 The tenure coordinator shall not be a member of the same department or work group as the tenure candidate, and, whenever possible, shall not be under the direct supervision of the dean assigned to the TRC.

-H.4.3 Tenure Plans
+H.24.3 Tenure Plans